 Catania – The city

-Catania contains numerous architectural remains of ancient times, including the ruins of Greek and Roman theaters and Roman aqueducts and baths.
+Catania contains numerous architectural remains of ancient times, including the ruins of Greek and Roman theaters and also Roman baths.
 Also here are a cathedral (founded 11th century) and Ursino Castle (13th century).
-The University of Catania (1443), one of the first universities established in Europe, is here.
+The University of Catania (1443), that is one of the first universities established in Europe.

 Cathedral (Duomo) – the Chapel of Saint Agata

 Catania’s Cathedral was built in the 12th century and then was entirely rebuilt in 17th century after the earthquake and the eruption destroyed most of the city.
 The Chapel of Saint Agata is inside the Cathedral and contains precious treasures.

 Church of San Giuliano

 This is thought to be one of Catania’s most beautiful churches.
 It has a splendid dome enclosed in a polygonal open gallery and its interior is full of marble decoration and a golden-bronze altar.
 The church was built in the first half of the eighteenth century by Vaccarini.

 The Benedictine Monastery, one of the largest in Europe, is more like a palace than a religious building, its gorgeous aspect is probably due to the close links between Benedictine monks and Catania’s aristocracy.
 In the 18th century it was one of the most important cultural centres in Sicily, attracting many visitors amazed by the luxury and the pomp of the building.
 It now hosts the Faculty of Letters and Philosophy of Catania University.